kotto83/FibaroAPI/README.md

 Use any user to log in.
 Not only admin is supported.

 NB!
-This app binds on port 80, hence Z-Way must be executed from root! (which is usually the case)
+This app binds on port 80, hence Z-Way must be executed from root! (which is usually the case).

+NB!
+Port 80 might be occupied by another web server like Apache.
+Turn off any program binding to port 80.

 NB!
 If you experience authorization problems, you might want to update Z-Way to versions upper to 2.3.0-rc4.